excentis/ByteBlower_GUI_examples/frameblasting/README.md

 #  FrameBlasting examples

 On this directory you'll find the FrameBlasting examples.
-To use them you'll need to redock the ports.
+To use them you'll need to redock the ByteBlower Ports.

 ## Intro: What is FrameBlasting?

 FrameBlasting is one of the two traffic generation modes of the ByteBlower.
-The basic use case is loading the network with UDP traffic.
+Altough the most common use case is UDP traffic, you can sent out any type of traffic.

 ## frameblasting_basic.bbp
 This project has a couple basic FrameBlasting examples.
 It sends traffic between two ByteBlower interfaces.

-It shows the basic use-case of (slightly) loading the network with UDP traffic.

 A good first step after this example is to increase the speed of the flows drastically.
 Since 2.9.0, most models should easily be able to sent these